Financial-Times/fluent-logging/README.md

 final OperationContext operationJson = operation("name", this).with("argument", UUID.randomUUID()).started();
 ```
 ### Enable key validation
-Splunk is case sensitive for field names.
-You can enable camelCase validation for keys:
+Field names in Splunk are case sensitive.
+You can enable camelCase validation for keys.
+Be careful when using this feature since after enabling validation anytime you with("InvalidKey") a AssertionException will be thrown!
+The goal of the exception is to take logs seriously and spot problems as soon as possible.
 ```
 // Will throw an AssertionError because InvalidKey is not camel case operation("simple_op", mockLogger).validate(KeyRegex.CamelCase).with("InvalidKey", "1").with("validKey", "2").started();
 ```

-You can enable it globally:
+You can enable key validation globally:
 ```
 SimpleOperationContext.changeDefaultKeyRegex(KeyRegex.CamelCase);
 operation("simple_op", mockLogger).with("InvalidKey", "1").with("validKey", "2").started();